Capricorn Season: Honoring our Foundations

 Capricorn is the last of the cardinal signs, meaning that it ushers in the last season of the wheel, the dark Yin of Winter.

-Spanning from December 22nd to January 19th, this season is marked by a very noticeable shift in our natural environment—short days and long nights become the norm as we dive deep into Winter.
+Spanning from December 22nd to January 19th, this season is marked by a very noticeable shift in our natural environment—short days and long nights become the norm.

 Cardinal Earth